teedjay/playground-quarkus/README.md

 > Debugger works nice from IntelliJ (`Run -> Attach to Process`) <br/>

 ## Pre-requisite ...
-I'm using Open JDK 11 with Maven 3.5 and a MongoDB on default port.
+I'm using Open JDK 11 with Maven 3.5 and MongoDB + Kafka running on default ports.
 ```
 $ java -version
 openjdk version "11.0.2" 2019-01-15